AmasaDelano/dw-srd-offline/src/markdown/Bard.md

 - Their mind is shaken clear of one enchantment
 - The next time someone successfully assists the target with aid, they get +2 instead of +1

-Then roll+Cha. ✴On a 10+, the ally gets the selected effect. ✴On a 7-9, your spell still works, but you draw unwanted attention or your magic reverberates to other targets affecting them as well, GM’s choice.
+Then roll+CHA. ✴On a 10+, the ally gets the selected effect. ✴On a 7-9, your spell still works, but you draw unwanted attention or your magic reverberates to other targets affecting them as well, GM’s choice.

 ### Bardic Lore